eflumerf/styleguide/dune-daq-cppguide.md

 virtual `Clone()` method, and a protected copy constructor that derived classes can use to implement it.

+### Copyable and Movable Types [DUNE VERSION]

+-If a class contains member data, its copy constructor, copy assignment operator, move constructor and move assignment operators must all be either defined or explicitly deleted.
+"Defined" could be as simple as making explicit the use of the "default" keyword.

 ### Structs vs. Classes

 Use a `struct` only for passive objects that carry data; everything else